corvus-dotnet/Corvus.Identity/Documentation/ReleaseNotes/Corvus.Identity.v3.md

 ### Potentially breaking changes

 There have been additions to two interfaces.
 These are breaking changes for any client of this library that chooses to implement these interfaces.
-However, these are not really design to be implemented by other libraries; these interfaces exist to enable the implementations to be consumed through DI.
+However, these are not really designed to be implemented by other libraries; these interfaces exist to enable the implementations to be consumed through DI.

 The changes will be binary-compatible for code that only consumes these interfaces, because such code won't even know about the new members.
 The changes are also source-compatible except for projects that treat warnings as errors, in which case the deprecation of an existing member will cause a compiler error.